-Currently, all JLUS local governments have Comprehensive Plans in place.
-However, they vary widely in their incorporation of compatibility measures and encroachment mitigation strategies.
+Currently, all CUS local governments in the CSRA have Comprehensive Plans in place.
+However, they vary widely in their incorporation of compatibility tools and encroachment mitigation strategies.
+Each community should review what it has and consider the recommendations and policies in the CUS, Regionally Important Resources Plan and Regional Plan for inclusion and implementation.
+The CSRA RC will consult with any government on this as requested.